kanzucodefoundation/project-zoe-server/README.md

 8. Revert the changes in `prisma/schema.prisma`.
 Change `binaryTargets = ["native"]` to `binaryTargets = ["debian-openssl-1.1.x"]`

+9. Create and seed data for a new tenant by running:
+    > `npm run command create-tenant demo `

+This will create a tenant named `demo`.
+You can login to that tenant using the credentials found in `src/seed/data/users.ts`

 **Please Note:**
 - If you don't have `node.js` installed, check out this guide https://nodejs.org/en/
 - This repo works with the client at https://github.com/kanzucodefoundation/project-zoe-client so be sure to set that up too.